A Note from the Author:

 I met Dr. Linda Deltare during a birding festival at West Virginia’s New River Gorge in the spring of 2010.
-I was struck by the enthusiasm of this elegant, elderly lady who was following a constellation of plain old Starlings at the time.
-She looked away from her binoculars and exclaimed to anyone in earshot, and that would be just me, “Did you see how they all responded to the leader’s chip call!?”
+I was struck by the enthusiasm of this elegant, elderly lady as she observed a constellation of Starlings sweeping through the sky.
+I remember her looking away from her binoculars excitedly exclaiming, “Did you see how they responded in unison to the leader’s chip call?”

-She started an animated ramble about flock movement until she stopped herself short, apologizing.
+She started an animated ramble about flock behavior until she stopped herself short, apologizing.
 “I’m sorry.
 I get carried away by that sort of thing.
-I have been interested in communication theory since my college days, part of my Master’s work and doctoral thesis.”
+I’ve been interested in communication theory since my college days, part of my Master’s work and doctoral thesis.”

 “Oh, please go on,” I told her.
 “I may not know much about it, but I’m interested.
 I love learning new things about bird behavior.”
 What I said was true.
 I was interested.
 I never lied to Dr. Deltare — or almost never.

-Curiously, we did run into each other, time and time again over the next few years, at almost every birding event I ever attended!
-I saw her at the Cape May Maygration in New Jersey.
-I saw her at the Pea Island National Wildlife Refuge in the North Carolina Outer Banks.
+Curiously, we did run into each other, time and time again over the next few years, at almost every birding event I ever attended.
+I saw her at the Maygration in Cape May, New Jersey, then at the Pea Island National Wildlife Refuge in the North Carolina Outer Banks.
 I saw her at Hawk Mountain in Pennsylvania, at Merritt Island in Florida, at Magee Marsh in northwest Ohio, and again at the Rio Grande Valley in Texas.
 Our little acquaintance gradually grew into a warm friendship.
 We shared each other’s cell phone numbers and email addresses.
 So after that, I was not as surprised to see her at other birding events, as we both obviously shared the hobby and passion.
 But really, looking back, it was a little weird seeing her everywhere I went.

-One day, she even showed up in my home town of Winston Salem, at one of our regular Audubon activities at Bethabara Park.
-I was really taken aback at her presence, surprised at how far she must have come for such an unimportant event.
+One day, she even showed up in my home town of Winston Salem, North Carolina, at one of our regular Audubon activities at Bethabara Park.
+I was taken aback at her presence, surprised at how far she must have come for such an unimportant event, or perhaps just to see me.
 After an enjoyable morning of birding, I asked her to join me for lunch and she readily accepted.
-It was then that she finally unloaded the burden she had been carrying, and for whatever reason, she had apparently decided to hand it over to me.
+It was then she finally unloaded the burden she had been carrying, and for whatever reason, she decided to unload it on me.

 “Well, gee, thank you,” I said, not knowing exactly how to respond to that.

-Now, I have heard this sort of thing before.
-I am a doctor for god’s sake.
-I had made my diagnosis hours previously.
-This was a classic case of Paranoid Schizophrenia, heavy on the paranoid with a solid persecution complex, and clearly out of touch with reality with a fascinating, complex delusional construct that was consistent with her obvious intelligence.
+Now, I’ve heard this sort of thing before.
+I’m a doctor for god’s sake.
+I made my diagnosis hours previously.
+This was a classic case of Paranoid Schizophrenia, heavy on the paranoid with a solid persecution complex, and clearly out of touch with reality with a fascinating delusional construct that was consistent with her obvious intelligence.
 The only part that didn’t fit was her awareness that this would be difficult for me to believe, and that I would need evidence.
-I find that most Paranoid Schitzes aren’t that aware of and sensitive to the viewpoint of others.
+I find that most Paranoid Schizophrenics aren’t that aware of or sensitive to the viewpoint of others.

-She handed me two sealed letters, which she made me promise to not open until both she and her sister were dead.
-She made me put them in my pocket immediately.
-Then, after looking over both shoulders, twice, she placed a funny little pyramidal object in my hands, and closed all my fingers around it.
+She pulled something out of her backpack.
+Then, after looking over both shoulders, twice, she placed a glowing, pyramidal object in my hands, and closed all my fingers around it.
 “Guard this with your life!” she said, with a very intense look in her eyes.
-“And never say a word about it to anyone!”
+“And never say a word of it to anyone!”

-I promised her I would do as she asked.
+I promised Linda I would do as she asked.
+She examined my face and looked deep into my eyes, to convince herself of my sincerity, I suppose.
 After that was settled, she seemed visibly relieved and strangely worried at the same time.
 “Promise me again.
-Don’t show those letters or the trangula to anyone.
+Don’t show the Trangula to anyone.
 To anyone!
 Hear?”
 I assured her again it would be our secret, and I meant it.
 I was only a friend, not her doctor, but I always honor confidences — or nearly always.

-But I now feel I must unload this stuff myself.
-Linda is dead, and someday I will be dead, too.
-The story must be told.
+But now I feel I must unload this stuff myself.
+My friend Linda is dead now, and someday I’ll be dead, too, maybe sooner than I expect.
+Her story must be told.

-Now all I have are the words of a probable Paranoid Schizophrenic, and I did have that interesting little pyramidal object.
-But it would be crazy of me not to tell her story.
+There was proof.
+Beyond her notes, I had that interesting pyramidal object, until it disappeared from my locked safe, I don’t know how.
+Now all I have to share are the words of a possible Paranoid Schizophrenic, but it would be crazy of me not to tell her story.
 I know too much.

-So here it is, as it was told to me by one who was there.
+So here’s the first part, as it was told to me by one who was there.